Can I lose a Contact Lens in my Eye?

 If it's late at night or before you rush off to the Optometrist you could try the following steps:

 - Cover your other eye and check if you can see through the eye that you think you have lost a lens in.
-If you can see clearly, then the lens is probably in place, but may be 'stuck' on the cornea, usually because it has dried out a little.
-Use rewetting drops to loosen it up and remove.
+If you can see clearly, then the lens is probably in place, but maybe 'stuck' on the cornea, usually because it has dried out a little.
+Use rewetting drops to loosen it up and remove it.

 - Get someone else to have a look under your eyelid by holding the lid up and shining a good light into your eye.
 This may help you locate the lens.